camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 - [Process Instance Modification][process-instance-modification]
 - [Process Instance Restart][process-instance-restart]
 - [Setting retries of external tasks][set-external-tasks-retries]
+- [Set a Removal Time to Historic Process Instances][set-removal-time]
+- [Set a Removal Time to Historic Decision Instances][set-removal-time]
+- [Set a Removal Time to Historic Batches][set-removal-time]

 Java API can be used to create Batch command, please refer to specific commands for exact usage example.